dystonse/dystonse-docker/README.md

 # dystonse-docker

 **This repository is a part of the multi-repository project `dystonse`.
-See the [main repository](https://github.com/lenaschimmel/dystonse) for more information.**
+See the [main repository](https://github.com/dystonse/dystonse) for more information.**

 We aim to create a docker-compose configuration which can be used to deploy the whole dystonse stack.
 Currently included:
 * a _mysql_ database,
 * a _phpmyadmin_ interface
 * data collection scripts which regurlary download gtfs schedules and realtime data, and store it in .zip files
-* the [dystonse-gtfs-data](https://github.com/dystonse/dystonse-gtfs-data) tool, which reads those .zip files, connects schedules and realtime data, and writes the trip updates into the database
+* the [dystonse-gtfs-data](https://github.com/dystonse/dystonse-gtfs-data) tool, which reads those .zip files, connects schedules and realtime data, writes the trip updates into the database, and analyses the data to generate delay statistics, from which predictions can then be generated.

-After checkout:
+### Installation Instructions

+*System requirements:*
+We are using this setup on a debian linux system with 8GB RAM and 500GB SSD space.
+But in theory, it should run on any system that fits the following requirements:

+* You need to have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) installed.
+* It currently only works on *x86 CPUs* because some docker images are not available for ARM.
+* On Windows, volumes (especially the filevolume) need to be standard docker volumes (i.e. using an *Ext filesystem*).
+On Linux or MacOS, volumes can also be mounted from the host's filesystem.
+* At least *4GB RAM* (we recommend 8GB).
+* About *20GB free disk space* (more if you want to use more than one data source).

+*After checkout:*
 * create `secrets/mysql_dystonse_password`and `secrets/mysql_root_password` and write a password into each file.
-* copy `docker-compose.sample.yml`, add the healthcheck URLs and modify the data for each source to collect and import.
+* copy `docker-compose.sample.yml`, add the healthcheck URLs and modify the data for each source to collect, import and analyse.
 Rename the modified file to `docker-compose.override.yml`.
 * then, execute `docker-compose up -d`.